 note: adopted 1960; the lyrics were written by Leopold Sedar SENGHOR, Senegal's first president; the anthem is sometimes played incorporating the Koras (harp-like stringed instruments) and Balafons (types of xylophones) mentioned in the title

-Serbia name: "Boze pravde" (God of Justice)
+name: "Boze pravde" (God of Justice)

 lyrics/music: Jovan DORDEVIC/Davorin JENKO